chenweize250/MHott/feedback.md

 ## 2.4
 Problem 6 is another good looking program.
 A few suggestions in make it even better.
 Look into using `nargin` to set some default arguments for the later inputs.
 Also take a look at the function `varargin` this may make variable input length easier to handle.
 Also, you may want to increase how finely you are dividing your time up when animating the line, 0.01 s is quite small, and for large range projectiles, the graph does take quite a while to complete.
+## 2.13
+I happy with the matlab version of this projectile motion function.
+It produces the right results and outputs imperial unit speed in feet, and it is reflected in the graph, so that's a nice touch.
+It looks like some work should be done on the python front.